bpetterborg/potato-cannon/README.md

 # potato-cannon
 Code to control potato cannon firing.
 Currently WIP.

+`buttonControl.py` will activate relay for potato cannon with either a button or through the shell.